 Finding Healthier Ways to Communicate

 This means you'll need to learn some healthier ways to confront issues, too, and learning takes time.
 You won't find a solution that works in just a few days or weeks.
-This is a dynamic that has evolved over months or years, and it can take many months to replace it with better methods.
-As you learn, so will your husband, but it won't be on your timeline, so focus on progress, because perfection's still a long, long way off.
+This may be a dynamic that has evolved over months or years, and it can take many months to replace it with better methods.
+As you learn, so will your partner, but it won't be on your timeline, so focus on progress, because perfection's still a long, long way off.

 - Signs and Symptoms of Emotional Abuse

 Domestic violence often starts with emotional abuse or verbal violence.
 This article explains how abusive tendencies develop and what can help break the cycle.